Tzxhy/try-catch-webpack-plugin/readme.md

     ...
 }
 ```
+Generally, you can just new TryCatchPlugin() without any param.
 Then in your bundle.js or chunk, you will see:
 ```js
 try{(window.webpackJsonp=window.webpackJsonp||[]).push([[1],[,function(n,w,e){"use strict";e.r(w),w.default={name:1}}]]);}catch(err){alert('err.message', err.message); err.stack && console.log('err.stack: ', err.stack);}
 ```
 all your code is wrappered by try-catch(or any formats you want).

+### ChangeLog
+v0.0.2: fix destructure error.